Study Smarter - Know Where to FOcus!

 Q: How do I keep track of my answers and maximize my study here?

 Create an account!
 It's free!
 Once you create an account, the system will automatically record your responses for each question so you can see how your performance on this page.
 You'll be able to see what your response was as well as what the correct answer is.
 You'll also have the ability to mark questions to review later by clicking on the yellow stars.

 To make it convenient for you, you will have the option of logging in via Facebook.
 Once logged in, you won't ever have to log back in as long as you are logged in to Facebook through another window on your browser.

 Q: Great!
-I created a login and am psyched to study here!
+I created a login!
 Where do I start?

 Pick any category of questions you would like to do and click any one of the green "Practice Now" buttons.
 These buttons will lead you to a mini-quiz set of 3 questions.
 Once you finish that set of 3 questions, you will be redirected to this page where you can review your performance and navigate to other practice sets or questions.

 Zeke Lee, editor @ GMAT Pill on Google+ for more GMAT Pill Tips

 What is the GMAT Pill and how will it help me?

 The GMAT Pill is a top-rated online video course that is designed to help you study less, but score more.
 It may sound counter-intuitive, but it's true.
 If you approach studying in the right way, you can reduce your study time by a large amount and maximize your score.